storj-thirdparty/uplink-python/docs/library.md

 #### Description:

 ensure_bucket function creates a new bucket and ignores the error when it already exists and open_project function is required as a pre-requisite.\
- This function accepts 1 argument bucket name which is access from storj configuration.\
+This function accepts 1 argument bucket name.\
-It returns an bucket
-object on successful execution it can be used to get other properties which are bound to it.
+It returns a bucket object on successful execution it can be used to get other properties that are bound to it.

 ##### Arguments: